wlong0827/pluralize/README.md

 In a standard use case, a user who has logged into their Facebook account simply clicks on the Pularlize chrome extension icon in their browser.
 This opens a separate page where the app fetches the required data from Facebook and displays the visualization.

+## Feedback
+We'd love to hear your thoughts on our project as well as any bugs that you may have run across.
+Feel free to open an issue in Github for technical problems or email me at wlong0827@gmail.com with general feedback.